iree-gd/iree.gd.docs/docs/tflite.md

 2. Then, we covered some concepts so people could grasp what was happening while following the tutorial.
 3. Lastly, we demonstrate using a machine-learning model in Godot via IREE.gd.

-Unfortunately, there are several machine learning frameworks, such as TensorFlow and PyTorch, in the world of machine learning, with some significant differences among them.
-Thus, each framework would have a dedicated way of using its model.
-In this documentation, we cover models from these machine learning frameworks:

-- Tensorflow lite
+In this document, we will be focus on porting machine-learning models from Tensorflow Lite machine-learning framework.

 ## Getting started
 To get IREE.gd, go to [the official releases on Github](https://github.com/iree-gd/iree.gd/releases) and fetch a copy of IREE.gd.
 There are two versions: